-TO AVOID SERIOUS INJURY OR DEATH:
+TO AVOID DEATH OR SEVERE PERSONAL INJURY:

 - Always read the Operator's Manual carefully and follow the operating procedures described.
-Pay special attention to the warnings contained in the manual and on all labels. - Never operate an ATV without proper instruction.
+Pay special attention to the warnings contained in the manual and on all labels. - Always inspect the ATV each time you use it to make sure it is in safe operating condition.
+Always follow the inspection and maintenance procedures and schedules described in this manual. - Never operate an ATV without proper instruction.
 Take a training course.
-Beginners should complete a training course. - Always follow these age recommendations: - A Y-10+ is intended for use by children age 10 or older, and a T-14 is intended for use by an operator age 14 or older. - A child under 16 years old should never operate an ATV without adult supervision.
-Children need to be observed carefully because not all children have the strength, size, skills, or judgment to operate an ATV safely. - Never carry a passenger on an ATV.
-Carrying a passenger may upset the balance of the ATV and may result in loss of control.
+Beginners should complete a training course. - Always follow these age recommendations: - A Y-10+ is intended for use by children age 10 or older, and a T-14 is intended for use by an operator age 14 or older.